peterhellberg/gfx/README.md

 ## Colors

-You can construct new colors using `gfx.ColorNRGBA` and `gfx.ColorWithAlpha`.
+You can construct new colors using `gfx.ColorRGBA` and `gfx.ColorWithAlpha`.

 ### Default colors